Dried SpirulinaVSCanned Edamame

 Canned Edamame

-When comparing Dried Spirulina and Canned Edamame, there are notable nutritional differences that can influence your dietary choices.
-Dried Spirulina contains 46.3g more protein per 100g serving, representing a 80% difference in protein content.
-With 57.5g of protein, Dried Spirulina is the superior choice for those prioritizing protein intake.
+Dried Spirulina has 46.3g more protein per 100g than Canned Edamame — 57.5g vs 11.2g per 100g (USDA).
 For those watching their calorie intake, Canned Edamame offers only 109 calories per 100g compared to 290 calories in Dried Spirulina.
 Canned Edamame provides complete protein with all essential amino acids, while Dried Spirulina should be combined with complementary proteins for optimal nutrition.
 In terms of protein efficiency (protein per calorie), Dried Spirulina delivers more protein for fewer calories, making it an efficient protein source.

 Muscle Building & Recovery